kelajatu/youtube-react/README.md

 # Features

-This application includes the major features of Youtube such as
+This application includes the major features of Youtube such as:

 - Home feed with infinite scroll
 - Trending videos